 Recipe FAQ:

-You should be able to make these dairy-free by using a dairy-free butter and dairy-free chocolate.
-Note I haven't tested this yet.
+You should be able to make these dairy-free by using dairy-free butter and dairy-free chocolate.
+Note I haven’t tested this yet.

-Brownies are baked in a pan and cut into servings where a brownie cookie is baked in single cookie shapes and can be eaten without being cut.
+Brownies are baked in a pan and cut into servings, where a brownie cookie is baked in single cookie shapes and can be eaten without being cut.

 Yes!
 You can easily freeze these cookies.
-Just pop them into a zip style freezer bag and squeeze out the extra air.
+Just pop them into a zip-style freezer bag and squeeze out the extra air.

 Storage: